-I’ve lived in Bristol for over six years now, but I promise I’m only a little bit biased when I say: there’s so much to love about spending one day in Bristol.
+We’ve both lived in Bristol for over five years now, but I promise we’re only a little bit biased when we say: there’s so much to love about spending one day in Bristol.

 It’s a fairly small city so is really walkable, and offers so much beauty, intrigue, colour and fun along the way.

-For your fabulous one day in Bristol, I’m going to recommend you start at the Harbourside.
+For your fabulous one day in Bristol, we recommend that you start at the Harbourside.

 Whether you’ve arrived into Bristol by coach, car or train, the Harbourside is really easy to find and is actually quite central to the city’s various transport networks.

-Early in the morning, (on a nice day), you’re likely to come across dog walkers, joggers and cyclists along the water’s edge, while on the water, you’ll spot sailers, rowers, paddle boarders at a glimpse of the SS Great Britain.
+Early in the morning, (on a nice day), you’re likely to come across dog walkers, joggers and cyclists along the water’s edge, while on the water, you’ll spot sailers, rowers, paddle boarders and a glimpse of the SS Great Britain.

 On a nice day, the houses looking down on the Harbourside glow like a rainbow, the water shines bright blue and everything looks that much more colourful and fun.